LINCHPIN

 SEED's measurement framework replaces these proxies with five indicators designed to capture the conditions of flourishing directly.

 1. Household Formation and Stability.
-Marriage rates, two-parent household rates, divorce rates, and—critically—household income trajectories over ten-year periods.
-The longitudinal dimension matters: a snapshot of household income tells you where a family is; a trajectory tells you where it is going and whether the institutional ecosystem supports upward movement.
+Marriage rates, two-parent household rates, divorce rates, and, critically, household income trajectories over ten-year periods.
+The longitudinal dimension is essential: a snapshot of household income tells you where a family is; a trajectory tells you where it is going and whether the institutional ecosystem supports upward movement.

 2. Institutional Participation.
 Civic association membership, faith community engagement, voter participation, volunteer rates, and participation in local governance structures (school boards, city councils, neighborhood associations).
 This indicator measures the health of the mediating institutions that our framework identifies as essential to flourishing.

 3. Educational Formation.
-Not just graduation rates but post-graduation outcomes at six-month, two-year, and five-year intervals: stable employment, credential attainment (including vocational certifications and apprenticeship completions), family formation patterns, and incarceration avoidance.
-These outcomes measure whether the education system is forming persons or merely processing students.
+Post-graduation outcomes at six-month, two-year, and five-year intervals: stable employment, credential attainment (including vocational certifications and apprenticeship completions), family formation patterns, and incarceration avoidance.
+These outcomes measure whether the education system forms persons or processes students.

 4. Economic Rootedness.
 Local business ownership rates, homeownership rates, wage growth relative to cost of living, workforce participation by age cohort, and the ratio of locally owned to absentee-owned businesses.
 These indicators measure whether a community's economic life is building wealth that stays in the community or extracting value that flows elsewhere.

 5. Generational Transmission.
 Whether the children of program participants replicate positive outcomes.
-This is the ultimate long-term measure and the one that distinguishes genuine flourishing from temporary improvement.
-A program that improves outcomes for one generation but fails to transmit those improvements to the next has not produced flourishing—it has produced a temporary intervention effect that dissipates when the intervention ends.
+This is the ultimate long-term measure, the one that distinguishes genuine flourishing from temporary improvement.
+A program that improves outcomes for one generation but fails to transmit those improvements to the next has produced a temporary intervention effect that dissipates when the intervention ends.

 The key innovation in SEED's measurement approach is the unit of analysis.
 Most social programs measure program-level outcomes: how many participants completed the program, how many got jobs, how many earned credentials.
-SEED measures system-level outcomes: whether the entire ecosystem—society, education, economy—is producing conditions in which families can flourish across generations.
+SEED measures system-level outcomes: whether the entire ecosystem (society, education, economy) produces conditions in which families can flourish across generations.
 A program can succeed brilliantly on its own metrics while the system around it deteriorates.
 SEED's framework detects this divergence and forces accountability for systemic results.

 06